viur-framework/webawesome/packages/webawesome/docs/docs/components/combobox.md

 ### Sizes

-Use the `size` attribute to change a select's size.
+Use the `size` attribute to change a combobox's size.

 ```html {.example}
 <wa-combobox placeholder="Small" size="small">